Surrey, British Columbia: Demographics

-In the 2021 Canadian census conducted by Statistics Canada, Surrey had a population of 568,322 living in 185,671 of its 195,098 total private dwellings, a change of from its 2016 population of 517,887.
+In the 2021 Canadian census, Surrey had a population of 568,322 living in 185,671 of its 195,098 total private dwellings, a change of from its 2016 population of 517,887.
 With a land area of 316.11 km2, it had a population density of in 2021.

-Surrey is the 11th largest city in Canada, and is also the fifth-largest city in Western Canada (after Calgary, Edmonton, Winnipeg and Vancouver).
-Surrey forms an integral part of Metro Vancouver as it is the largest city in the region by land area, albeit while also serving as the secondary economic core of the metropolitan area.
+Surrey is the 11th largest city in Canada, and is also the fifth-largest city in Western Canada, after Calgary, Edmonton, Winnipeg and Vancouver.
+Surrey forms an integral part of Metro Vancouver as it is the largest city in the region by land area, while serving as the secondary economic core of the metropolitan area.
 When combined with the City of Vancouver, both cities account for nearly 50 percent of the region's population.
 In recent years, a rapidly expanding urban core in Downtown Surrey, located in Whalley has transformed the area into the secondary downtown core in Metro Vancouver.

 Ethnicity

-Within the City of Surrey itself feature many neighbourhoods including City Centre, Whalley, Newton, Guildford, Fleetwood, Cloverdale and South Surrey.
+Neighbourhoods include City Centre, Whalley, Newton, Guildford, Fleetwood, Cloverdale and South Surrey.
 Each neighbourhood is unique and includes ethnically diverse populations.
-While Europeans and South Asians can be found in large numbers across the city, areas which house a large proportion of the former include South Surrey (72 percent) and Cloverdale (69 percent), with Newton (58 percent) and Whalley (51 percent) being home to large numbers of the latter.
+In 2019, areas with a large proportion of Europeans included South Surrey (72 percent) and Cloverdale (69 percent).
+South Asians were the majority in Newton (58 percent) and Whalley (51 percent).

-Immigration to Surrey has drastically increased since the 1980s; this has created a more ethnically and linguistically diverse city.
-52 percent do not speak English as their first language, while approximately 38 percent of the city's inhabitants are of South Asian heritage.
+Immigration to Surrey drastically increased beginning in the 1980s.
+This created a more ethnically and linguistically diverse city.
+52 percent do not speak English as their first language.
+Approximately 38 percent of the city's inhabitants are of South Asian heritage.
 Beginning in the 1990s, an influx of South Asians began moving to the city from the Punjabi Market neighbourhood of South Vancouver due to rising housing costs and rapidly increasing rent costs for businesses.
-The outflow of these residents combined with increased immigration from the Indian Subcontinent therefore established in Surrey one of the largest concentrations of South Asian residents in North America.
+The outflow of these residents combined with increased immigration from the Indian Subcontinent and established in Surrey one of the largest concentrations of South Asian residents in North America.

-Other significant groups which reside in the city include East Asians (10.9 percent) and Southeast Asians (9.7 percent).
-Forming nearly 2.3 percent of the total population, the Black community of Surrey is small, though the city is home to the largest Black population in British Columbia; roughly 21 percent of the entire Black population of the province resides in Surrey.
+Other significant groups in the city in 2021 included East Asians (10.9 percent) and Southeast Asians (9.7 percent).
+Forming nearly 2.3 percent of the total population in 2021, the Black community of Surrey was small, though the city was home to the largest Black population in British Columbia.
+Roughly 21 percent of the entire Black population of the province resided in Surrey.
 Similar to most cities across English-speaking Canada, a large majority (64 percent) of Surrey residents of European heritage can trace their roots to the British Isles.